stuartpauljames/school-hub/README.md

 isn't part of the guided setup wizard -- see "Adding Class Charts by hand" below if you want it.

+**New to this, or setting it up for someone else?** Open `SETUP.md` instead -- it's a plain-English walkthrough of the same setup, written for someone who isn't necessarily comfortable in a terminal.
+This file covers the same ground more tersely (for anyone already comfortable with git/npm), plus everything SETUP.md leaves out: architecture, troubleshooting, adding Class Charts, and every other advanced option.

 Works on **Mac** (via `launchd`) and **Windows** (via Task Scheduler) -- `npm run install-service` detects your OS automatically.